 That’s around a value of 1.3 cents per Southwest point.
 How much you’ll pay for a ticket is directly related to how much that ticket costs.
 The nice thing is that you’ll never have a blackout date from redeeming points on Southwest.
 Prices might be high, but you’ll always be able to use points as long as there’s a cash ticket available.

 If you think the Southwest Priority card is right for you.
 Here’s our referral link.

 I recently signed up for this card.
-I was able to get the 60,000 point bonus but that’s not what is so exciting for me.
-Sure, I had to pay the $145 annual fee but I was able to get $160 in Priority Boarding fees refunded for the flights when I forgot to pay for Early Bird check-in and I’ve already been reimbursed my $75 credit for Southwest tickets I purchased with the card.
+I was able to get the 60,000 point bonus, but that’s not what is so exciting for me.
+Sure, I had to pay the $145 annual fee.
+However, I was able to get $160 in Priority Boarding fees refunded for the flights when I forgot to pay for Early Bird check-in, and I’ve already been reimbursed my $75 credit for Southwest tickets I purchased with the card.
 That’s $235 in credits for the $145 fee.
-Add in the $520 in points I’ll get from the signup bonus and I’m at $755 back for paying $145, thank you very much.
+Add in the $520 in points I’ll get from the signup bonus, and I’m at $755 back for paying $145, thank you very much.